TCM TiVo ALERT

 ED’S BEST BETS:

-THE CURSE OF FRANKENSTEIN (October 23, 4:00 am): This was Hammer Studios’ first attempt at the reimaging of the classic Universal horror films of the ‘30s.
-And to an audience that was starved of good horror films, it was a box office hit.
+THE CURSE OF FRANKENSTEIN (October 24, 4:45 pm): This was Hammer Studios’ first attempt at the reimaging of the classic Universal horror films of the ‘30s.
+And to an audience that was starved for good horror films, it was a box office hit.
 Much of the credit for the success of the film must go to Peter Cushing for his portrayal of Dr. Frankenstein.
 Cushing hits all the right notes, brilliantly conveying the underlying decadence beneath the aristocratic façade.
-Though it’s not as good as James Whale’s 1931 original, Cushing should be commended for playing Frank as a cad rather than an idealist, as Colin Clive portrayed him.
+Though it’s not as good as James Whale’s 1931 original, Cushing should be commended for playing Frankenstein as a cad rather than an idealist, as Colin Clive portrayed him.
 Christopher Lee, as the Monster, has a thankless role, with little to do but act scary.
 However, he does manage to get the point across, looking murderous rather than just plain silly.
-The success of the film begat a series of Frankenstein films with Cushing in the center of the action.
+The success of the film begat a series of Frankenstein films with Cushing as the center of attention, a sort of “Adventures of Frankenstein.”
 And, with the success of Frankenstein, a remake of Dracula was just around the corner.

 For the complete list of films on the TCM TiVo Alert, click here.